-We have established a compensation committee of the board of directors.
-Mr. Hochberg and Ms. Blechman serve as members of our compensation committee.
-Under the Nasdaq listing standards and applicable SEC rules, we generally would be required to have at least two members of the compensation committee, all of whom must be independent, subject to certain limited exceptions set forth under the rules of Nasdaq.
-Mr. Hochberg and Ms. Blechman are independent and Mr. Hochberg chairs the compensation committee.
+Prior to the consummation of this offering, we will establish a compensation committee of the board of directors. and will serve as members of our compensation committee.
+Under the Nasdaq listing standards and applicable SEC rules, we generally would be required to have at least two members of the compensation committee, all of whom must be independent, subject to certain limited exceptions set forth under the rules of Nasdaq. and are independent and will chair the compensation committee.

-We have adopted a compensation committee charter, which details the principal functions of the compensation committee, including:
+We will adopt a compensation committee charter, which will detail the principal functions of the compensation committee, including:

-reviewing and approving on an annual basis the corporate goals and objectives relevant to our Chief Executive Officer's compensation, if any is paid by us, evaluating our Chief Executive Officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our Chief Executive Officer based on such evaluation;

-- reviewing and approving on an annual basis the compensation, if any is paid by us, of all of our other officers; - reviewing on an annual basis our executive compensation policies and plans; - implementing and administering our incentive compensation equity-based remuneration plans; - assisting management in complying with our proxy statement and annual report disclosure requirements; - approving all special perquisites, special cash payments and other special compensation and benefit arrangements for our officers and employees; - if required, producing a report on executive compensation to be included in our annual proxy statement; and - reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors.
+- reviewing and approving on an annual basis the corporate goals and objectives relevant to our Chief Executive Officer's compensation, if any is paid by us, evaluating our Chief Executive Officer's performance in light of such goals and objectives and determining and approving the remuneration (if any) of our Chief Executive Officer based on such evaluation; - reviewing and approving on an annual basis the compensation, if any is paid by us, of all of our other officers; - reviewing on an annual basis our executive compensation policies and plans; - implementing and administering our incentive compensation equity-based remuneration plans; - assisting management in complying with our proxy statement and annual report disclosure requirements; - approving all special perquisites, special cash payments and other special compensation and benefit arrangements for our officers and employees; - if required, producing a report on executive compensation to be included in our annual proxy statement; and - reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors.

-The charter also provides that the compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, legal counsel or other adviser and will be directly responsible for the appointment, compensation and oversight of the work of any such adviser.
+The charter will also provide that the compensation committee may, in its sole discretion, retain or obtain the advice of a compensation consultant, legal counsel or other adviser and will be directly responsible for the appointment, compensation and oversight of the work of any such adviser.
 However, before engaging or receiving advice from a compensation consultant, external legal counsel or any other adviser, the compensation committee will consider the independence of each such adviser, including the factors required by Nasdaq and the SEC.